tjworks/tapdata-docs-en/docs/cloud/best-practice/mysql-to-bigquery.md

 # MySQL to BigQuery Real-Time Sync

-[BigQuery](https://cloud.google.com/bigquery/docs?hl=zh-cn) is a completely serverless and cost-effective enterprise data warehouse that works across clouds and scales with your data, with BI, machine learning and AI built in.
-With Tapdata Cloud, multiple data sources can be synchronized to BigQuery in real time, making it easy to achieve data flow and better meet data architecture changes or big data analysis scenarios.
+[BigQuery](https://cloud.google.com/bigquery/docs?hl=zh-cn) is a fully serverless and cost-effective enterprise data warehouse that operates seamlessly across different cloud platforms and effortlessly scales with your data.
+It incorporates business intelligence, machine learning, and AI functionalities.
+Tapdata Cloud, on the other hand, enables real-time synchronization of multiple data sources with BigQuery, facilitating smooth data flow and effectively accommodating changes in data architecture or big data analysis requirements.

-Taking MySQL as the source data as an example, this article shows how to synchronize its data to BigQuery, and other data source is configured similarly to the flow of this article.
+To illustrate this synchronization process, let's consider MySQL as the source data.
+The following article demonstrates how to synchronize MySQL data with BigQuery, while similar configuration can be applied to other data sources.

 ## Preparations